Kentucky Court Records

 Phone: (502) 564-4212

-However, according to Kentucky Revised Statutes, there are certain legal limitations on access to birth records (KRS 213.046).
+However, according to Kentucky Revised Statutes, certain legal limitations exist on access to birth records (KRS 213.046).
 The only people who can obtain certified copies of birth certificates are the named adult record subject, their close relatives, or lawyers.
-Furthermore, to protect individual privacy, records less than 100 years old are often restricted.
+Furthermore, records less than 100 years old are often restricted to protect individual privacy.

-In many areas of life, birth certificates are vital documentation of identification and citizenship.
-They are frequently needed for legal purposes, school enrollment, job applications, and obtaining government benefits like Social Security or passports.
+Birth certificates are vital documentation for identification and citizenship verification.
+They are generally required for legal purposes, school enrollment, job applications, and obtaining government benefits like Social Security or passports.

 Graves County Death Records

-The Office of Vital Statistics is responsible for compiling and maintaining Graves County, Kentucky, death records.
+The Office of Vital Statistics compiles and maintains death records for Graves County, Kentucky.
 Eligible requestors may apply online, mail a request, or visit the department's office to obtain these documents.
 In addition to paying the $6.00 fee per certificate, requesters must present a valid photo ID.

-To preserve the privacy of the departed and their family, access to death records is restricted under Kentucky Revised Statutes (KRS 213.131).
+Under Kentucky Revised Statutes (KRS 213.131), access to death records is restricted to preserve the privacy of the departed and their family.
 Only immediate family members—parents, spouses, kids, or legal representatives—are eligible for certified copies, as long as they have the necessary paperwork.
-Also, public access to death records less than 50 years old is usually restricted.
+Public access to death records less than 50 years old is also usually restricted.

-Records of deaths, as legal proof of death, are important for many reasons: settling estates, obtaining life insurance payments, and resolving property disputes.
-They are essential for maintaining government databases, including voter registration and Social Security records.
+Death records, as legal proof of death, are important for many reasons: settling estates, obtaining life insurance payments, and resolving property disputes.
+They are also essential for maintaining government databases, including voter registration and Social Security records.

 Graves County Probate Court Records